Welsh Pony A&B

-Hind Quarters: Lengthy and fine.
+Hind Quarters should be lengthy and fine.
 Not cobby, ragged or gooserumped.

 Hind Legs: Hocks to be large, flat and clean with points prominent, to turn neither inwards nor outwards.
 The hind leg not to be too bent.
 The hock not to be set behind a line from the point of the quarter to the fetlock joint.
 Pasterns of proportionate slope and length.